What is a safety recall?

 What if my car does not have a remedy available for it’s safety recall(s)?

-Unfortunately due to California law, your car can not be shared on Getaround after 12/10/2018.
+Unfortunately due to California law, your car can not be shared on Getaround after the end of the year.
 We encourage you to follow up with you local dealership to find a solution for your car’s recalls.

 Your car will need to remain temporarily deactivated on Getaround until the recall has been resolved and reported to the NHSTA by your local dealership.